tanelvakker/eldes-cloud-api/README.md

 ```

 ## General notes
-If refresh_token_file is not set, username/password login will always be used.
+ - If refresh_token_file is not set, username/password login will always be used.

-hostDeviceId should be random text, but persistent for a single endpoint
+ - hostDeviceId should be random text, but persistent for a single endpoint.
+ - Device information gets refreshed once per minute to minimize requests towards API.
+ - API will return previous armed/disarmed state when queried right after setting state.
+You should wait a few seconds before querying the status again.